SepehrHariri/SepehrHariri/README.md

 ### Hi there, I'm Sepehr 👋

-Software Engineer with more than 5 years of experience in front-end development, mostly React.js, TypeScript and Next.js. eager to learn and share.
-Skilled in Computer Science, Web Development, and Software Engineering.
-Passionate about leadership, teamwork, solving problems, business challenges, and coding. interested in JavaScript full-stack development.
+I am a software engineer with over 5 years of expertise, specializing in Typescript, React.js, and Node.js.
+Eager learner and sharer, proficient in Computer Science, Web Development, and Software Engineering.
+Passionate about leadership, teamwork, problem-solving, and coding, with a keen interest in JavaScript full-stack development.
+Enthusiastic about tackling business challenges and leveraging technology for innovation.

 <a href="https://git.io/streak-stats">